Stargazing Seasons and Travel Tips

 What is there to see and where should you go to discover these wonderful stargazing sights?

-You’ll see that we have done the research, checked through the 2020 astronomy almanac, considered rising and setting times, when the Moon is up and have come up with our best stargazing in 2020.
+You’ll see that we have done the research, checked through the annual astronomy almanac, considered rising and setting times, when the Moon is up and have come up with our best stargazing tips for your.

 More importantly we’ve also suggested places where you’ll find a great stargazing experience!
 We’ve mixed and matched special Astrotourism destinations with the best stargazing highlights which makes it even easier for you to find the perfect experience.